-Many people are willing to pay for file encryption programs but did you know Windows has had built in file encryption capabilities since Windows XP?
-In the age of cyber attacks and making personal files accessible via the internet, file encryption is more important than ever.
-If you were to lose your laptop, a password may protect your information but if the person who finds your laptop takes out your hard drive and looks at it through an operating system that doesn’t use Microsoft’s account security, they may still have access to your files.
-In this guide, you will learn how to encrypt your files in Windows.
+Many people willing to pay for file encryption programs but did you know Windows XP, Vista, and Seven have built in file encryption capabilities?
+File encryption is more and more important as our data is the coming more mobile by the day.
+If you were to Lucia laptop, a password may protect your information but if the person who finds your laptop takes out your hard drive and put it into a now the computer all install is a different operating system on your hard drive, they may still have access to your files.
+In this guide, you will learn how to encrypt your files in Windows Vista.
 See this guide for XP.

 Encrypt Your Files

 To encrypt your files, do the following: